kartoza/sawps/docs/src/user/manual/login-logout/login-page.md

 # Login Page Documentation

-The Login Page is the entry point to access the users account within the application.
+The Login Page is the entry point to access the user's account within the application.
 This page provides a secure way for users to log in using their credentials.
-It offers a straightforward interface for entering the users email address, password, and includes an optional `Remember Me` checkbox for convenience.
+It offers a straightforward interface for entering the user's email address, password, and includes an optional `Remember Me` checkbox for convenience.

 ## Login Form